vincentarelbundock/countrycode/README.md

 The `custom_dict` argument accepts data frame which can be used as custom dictionaries to create “crosswalks” between arbitrary entities (non-countries).
-The `countrycode` repository on Github hosts several custom dictionaries.
-You can obtain the current list by calling:
+You can create your own dictionaries (see examples below) or use one of the dictionaries already hosted on the `countrycode` Github repository.
+The current list of available dictionaries can be seen by calling:

 ``` r
 get_dictionary()